It’s terrifying but there are tricks to avoiding the fall

 1. Poor road quality and potholes

-Potholes and poor road surfaces, unfortunate common features in Manila, can make you crash and worsen falls by providing a very abrasive surface for your skin to skid on.
+Potholes and poor roads, unfortunate common features in Manila, can make you crash and worsen falls by providing a very abrasive surface for your skin to skid on.
 Sometimes, these are hard to spot while following a car or avoiding traffic, so always keep your fingers near your brake levers.
 It’s always best to be cautious, even more so when you are riding on unfamiliar roads.
 The location of some potholes may surprise you.

 2. Road debris

 Another feature of our roads, trash and pieces of road debris can make you lose control of your bike and cause a crash.
 My last crash on a bike was from slipping on a fast food sauce container while making a simple U-turn at Mall of Asia.
 That seemingly innocuous thing went under my front tire and had it sliding sidewards instead of following where I was pointing it.
-In a matter of seconds, a simple turn became a ripped classic Mapei jersey (a personal favorite), a cut knee, and a few weeks off the bike.
+In a matter of seconds, a simple turn became a ripped classic Mapei jersey (a personal favorite), a cut knee and a few weeks off the bike.

-3. Other vehicles
+3. Motorists and other vehicles

 4. Pedestrians and other cyclists

 Aside from motorists, other human factors involved are pedestrians (particularly those who cross at inopportune times) and, well, other cyclists.
 One of the reasons I don’t ride in an unknown (or sometimes, known) pack is the behavior of other riders—unsteady wheels, uncalled-for brake checks, fighting for your spot in the paceline.
-Plus, of course, due to the overall light weight of rider and bike, a fellow cyclist crashing nearby usually means some of us go down with him.
+Plus, of course, due to the overall light weight of rider and bike, a fellow cyclist crashing nearby usually means some of us go down with them.
 For pedestrians, stay alert.
 For cyclists, choose who you ride near.